 The Master of Arts in Teaching Special Education is for educators who have completed the Graduate Certificate in Teaching Special Education (K-12): Adapted Curriculum or Special Education (K-12) General Curriculum at UNC Charlotte.
 The M.A.T. is Phase II of the Teaching Special Education Program is offered 100% online.
-Students can complete the 5 additional courses (12 hours) to complete the 33-hour master’s degree program in an online format.
+Students can complete the additional 14 credit hours to complete the 35-hour master’s degree program in an online format.

 Who would benefit from this program?

 - Qualified candidates who have completed Phase I may apply to continue into Phase II to complete the remaining requirements for the Master’s degree and qualify for the advanced Standard Professional II teaching license.